-This Baileys Chocolate Mousse Brownie Cake is our chocolate and Baileys cake dreams come true!
-With a dense, delicious brownie on the bottom and smooth Baileys chocolate mousse on top, you won’t be able to stop eating it!
+This Baileys Chocolate Mousse Brownie Cake has a dense, delicious brownie base with smooth Baileys chocolate mousse on top.
+You won’t be able to stop eating it!

 - 1 1/2 cups (336g) unsalted butter, melted